Skip to main content

 • Technical indicators (instruction_injection, contextual_blending, function_call_attempt)

-• Function call attempts embedded in content
+• Attack patterns and function call attempts embedded in content

 Example: